Uzeir Abduramanov: Identity

 Uzeir Abduramanov was a full-blooded Crimean Tatar.
 However, that did not stop Soviet media from outright claiming or implying that he was not a Crimean Tatar.
 Issue No. 45-46 Ogonyok magazine in 1944 included his portrait in a photo gallery of Heroes of the Soviet Union celebrating the ethnic diversity of Soviet soldiers; but the caption for Abduramanov's picture said he was ethnically Azerbaijani, not Crimean Tatar.
 Abduramanov had no Azerbaijani ancestry or ties to Azerbaijani and never identified or labeled himself as an ethnic Azerbaijani.
 The encyclopedia of Heroes of the Soviet Union published in 1987 labeled him as simply "Tatar", as the term "Crimean Tatar" was not in official use since Crimean Tatars were not a recognized ethnic group.
 In 1976 an article in Sovet Uzbekistoni newspaper quoted him talking about the river crossing that he was awarded the title Hero of the Soviet Union for and emphasized the heroism of ethnic Uzbeks in the war, but made no mention of the fact that he was not an Uzbek but a Crimean Tatar.
-However, the newspaper Lenin Bayragi, marketed exclusively to Crimean Tatars, did acknowledge that he was a Crimean Tatar.
+However, the newspaper Lenin Bayrağı, marketed exclusively to Crimean Tatars, did acknowledge that he was a Crimean Tatar.